 What will I be expected to submit to fulfil my SURE project?

 All SURE students are required to provide three separate outputs from their project.
 These are:

 Weekly Reflective Log, Conference Abstract and Dissemination.
 All are required elements

 - At the end of each week of a SURE project, all student researchers are required to write a short paragraph reflecting on how that week of the project has gone.

 - All SURE participants are required to disseminate their work (most often through a poster).
 This is exhibited as part of the SURE Showcase where participants can also answer questions about their research.
 Some students choose not to submit a poster, preferring to disseminate their work in another format such as a video, a display, a book, a report, a blog, or a website.

 The following links will provide information about all the different stages of SURE.

 The SURE Showcase takes place each February.

-Application forms and guidance for 2017 can be found on this page.
+Application forms and guidance can be found on this page.